McCook Field median real estate price is $25,714, which is less expensive than 99.4% of Ohio neighborhoods and 99.7% of all U.S. neighborhoods.

 In the McCook Field neighborhood in Dayton, OH, residents most commonly identify their ethnicity or ancestry as Irish (13.6%).
 There are also a number of people of German ancestry (12.5%), and residents who report Polish roots (2.7%), and some of the residents are also of Arab ancestry (2.4%), along with some Hungarian ancestry residents (2.0%), among others.

-Even if your neighborhood is walkable, you may still have to drive to your place of work.
-Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
+How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
+Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
+Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
 The greatest number of commuters in McCook Field neighborhood spend between 15 and 30 minutes commuting one-way to work (38.6% of working residents), which is shorter than the time spent commuting to work for most Americans.
 However, there is also a significant group of residents (12.0%) who commute over an hour in each direction.

 Here most residents (67.2%) drive alone in a private automobile to get to work.
 In addition, quite a number also hop out the door and walk to work to get to work (15.1%) and 10.4% of residents also carpool with coworkers, friends, or neighbors for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.